Thursday, 14 November 2024

 … we have not changed in any material way the procedure by which the State Revenue Office seeks to raise payroll tax from GPs.

 Yet here we are debating a bill to clarify exactly that.
-So when the health minister then came in and said:
+The health minister then came in and said:

 Nathan LAMBERT (Preston) (16:30): I rise to support the State Taxation Further Amendment Bill 2024.
 As the Treasurer noted in his second-reading speech, this bill amends 10 separate acts not just consequentially but substantially, so there are a number of issues to address.
 I might try and pick up on some of the ones that have been addressed to a lesser extent in the debate so far.
 To the degree that the speakers from the opposition have touched on the provisions of the bill at all, and certainly in the member for Bulleen’s case that was not a great deal, they have largely concerned part 5, which of course relates to payroll tax and GPs.
 I should say I very much enjoyed the lecture we got from the member for Sandringham about the importance of universal health care; we welcome such a lecture.
 I only hope that he could speak to some of his colleagues who have a preference for private models about that important view.